Organic Ascension Alliance, The

 Shortly afterwards the Messengers underwent a collective ascension to SI:2.
 Gloriously Bright later said in a public statement, that that the OAA would be best served if the Messengers were not more than one toposophic level below Her.

-Society and Culture: The foundation of OAA society is a three-step hierarchy based upon toposophic levels.
-At the top is Gloriously Bright Herself and Her Subminds, next are the Messengers; the New Shoots she uplifted to po in 4065.
+Society and Culture The foundation of OAA society is a three-step hierarchy based upon toposophic levels.
+At the top is Gloriously Bright Herself and Her Subminds; next are the Messengers, then the New Shoots she raised to S:1 posthuman status in 4265.
 Last are the Lightbringers and the biohabitats.

 Around half of the Messengers act as Her voice to lesser sophonts, spreading Her word throughout the Terragen Bubble.
 The other half can usually be found onboard the biohabitats, overseeing the day-to-day runnings of the OAA and taking care of problems that do not require the attention of Gloriously Bright Herself.
 The Messengers can assume any shape they want (within the limits imposed by their size), but when communicating with presingularity beings they often assume the shape of a gigantic, chrome humanoid.
 One very noticeable feature in this form is their eyes, which radiate a soft, golden light (it has been said that this is the wisdom Gloriously Bright has granted them).
 They usually appear to be dressed in light gray trousers and double-breasted tunics, as well as cloaks of a darker gray color.
 Of course, these 'clothes' are actually part of their bodies.